SCOTTISH WILD FISHERIES REFORM

 SALMON CONSERVATION REGULATIONS

 However, for rivers in category 3, complete mandatory catch and release is required.
-This was introduced on 1 April 2016.
-In 2016 this applied to the rivers Earn and Eden within the Tay district.
-The Board had major concerns over the methodology used by Scottish Ministers to classify rivers and thought that the Earn and Eden may have been wrongly classified.
-The reasons why we believed this is explained here.
-In September 2016, after some changes to the methodology, Scottish Ministers reclassified the Earn and Eden as Category 2, which means mandatory catch and release will no longer be required in 2017.
-While the Board welcomed this change it believes further improvement of the methodology is still required as explained here .
-As of December 2016 the proposals for 2017 (Earn cat 2, Eden cat 2 and Tay cat 1) have been laid in the Scottish Parliament.
+In 2016 the rivers Earn and Eden within the Tay district were classed as category 3.
+In 2016 the Board had major concerns over the methodology used by Scottish Ministers to classify rivers and thought that the Earn and Eden may have been wrongly classified.
+The reasons why we believed this in 2016 is explained here.
+In September 2016, after some changes to the methodology, Scottish Ministers reclassified the Earn and Eden as Category 2, which meant mandatory catch and release was not required in 2017.
+While the Board welcomed that change at the time, it believed further improvement of the methodology were still required as explained here.

 WILD FISHERIES REFORM

-Scottish Ministers are proposing to change the type of organisations that manage Scottish salmon and freshwater fisheries.
+For several years Scottish Ministers proposed to change the type of organisations that manage Scottish salmon and freshwater fisheries.
 Details of the process can be found here.
-The Board has responded to several consultations (our response to that of 7 August 2015 can be found here and that of May 2016 can be found here).
-As our consultation responses show, we had and continue to have major concerns over some areas, particularly finance.
-It was originally thought that Scottish Ministers would introduce a Bill to the Scottish Parliament later in 2016 or early in 2017.
-This timetable appears to have slipped and while there appears to be a commitment for a Bill at some point in this Parliamentary term, it does not appear clear as to when this might now be.
+The Board responded to several consultations (our response to that of 7 August 2015 can be found here and that of May 2016 can be found here).
+As our consultation responses show, we had major concerns over some areas, particularly finance.